RubyLearning/blog/content/post/2007/06/16/ruby-study-notes-in-italian.md

 ---
-title: "Ruby Study Notes in Italian?"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-06-16"
-layout: post
 categories:
 - news
 - rails
 - ruby
+date: 2007-06-16
+layout: post
+title: Ruby Study Notes in Italian?
 ---

 This time around it is not good news or is it?

 Through some contacts I came to know that an Italian IT journalist has